gllmt/starter-vite-react-ts-tailwind/README.md

-# My Vite React TypeScript Tailwind Project
+# My Starter Vite React TypeScript Tailwind

 This project is a boilerplate for a modern web application using Vite.js, React, TypeScript, and Tailwind CSS.